afriwondimu/IUC-Park-android-app/README.md

 # IUC Park 🏍️📱

-Welcome to **IUC Park**, a Flutter-based Android application for efficient motorbike parking management! 🌟 This app enables parking attendants to check in and check out motorbikes using coupon codes, export parking records, and store data offline in a SQLite database.
+Welcome to **IUC Park**, a Flutter-based Android application for efficient motorbike parking management! 🌟 This app enables parking attendants to check in and check out motorbikes using coupon codes, manage user accounts, export parking records and databases, and store data offline in a SQLite database.
 With a modern UI and robust offline capabilities, it’s designed for seamless use in parking facilities.

 ---